bestzywang/BRDL-FGC/README.md

 5. The codes called run_exp4 are used to run exp_6.py (Fig. 8 (a)) and exp_7.py (Fig. 8 (b)); Change niid and f to run them

 6. The codes called run_exp5 are used for table.

+## CIFAR-10

+1. Run run.sh

+2. The codes called run_exp1 are used for table iv

+3. The codes called run_exp2 are used for Fig.7 (b)